LaurentRDC/iris-ued/docs/dataset.rst

 Therefore, it is possible to inspect and manipulate instances with any other tool that has bindings to the HDF5 libraries.
 The
 HDF5 layout is presented below.

 To look at your own data, don't try to create such an HDF5 file by hand!
-Take a look at our `plugin <plugins>`_ infrastructure.
+Take a look at our plugin infrastructure (see :ref:`plugins`).

 .. image:: datastructure.png
     :align: center